strandaster/ACS712-arduino/README.md

 This method reads the value from the current sensor and returns it.

 ### *float* **getCurrentAC(** *uint16_t* frequency **)**
 This method allows you to measure AC voltage.
-Current frequency is measured in Hz.
+Frequency is measured in Hz.
 Method use the Root Mean Square technique for the measurement.
 The measurement itself takes time of one full period (1second / frequency).
 RMS method allow us to measure complex signals different from the perfect sine wave.

 ### *float* **getCurrentAC()**
 Does the same as the previous method, but frequency is equal to 50 Hz.